-b) The Terminal Name
+a) The Terminal Name

-A terminal is always has a name.
+A terminal name is mandatory - though need not be used.
 By default the terminal name is set to 'axel' suffixed by the last part of the MAC Ethernet address.
-For example 'axel200002'
+For example 'axel200002'.
+This ensures all terminals have a unique default name.

-This name is used as the default connection name for RDP or ICA connections.
+The same name is given to the default connection name for RDP or ICA connections, though this can be changed.

-If the terminal name is to be published (i.e. registered to a DNS server) an extension is required.
+If the terminal name is to be used as a DNS name (i.e. registered to a DNS server) an extension is required.
 This extension is called "DNS domain".
 For example 'paris.axel.fr'.

 Registering an entry with the DNS server requires an FQDN.
 (Fully Qualified Domain Name) If the "DNS Domain" parameter is empty, the "Default DNS Domain" (supplied by the DHCP server) will be used.
-If "Default DNS Domain"

-is empty, the name won't be registered.
+If "Default DNS Domain" is empty, the name won't be registered.